ehmaze/Not-STL/README.md

 - `size`: O(1)
 - `empty`: O(1)
 - `decrease_key`: O(1)
--- Pass in a value in the priority too, and the "lesser" value you want it to be promoted to.
+-- Pass in a value in the priority too, and the "lesser" value you want it to be promoted to